scottrlarson/profession/content/home/service-consultation-rates.md

 weight = 110
 +++

 Consultations can happen in my office, or at your location.
 Rates are based on location and distance and starts at $125 an hour with a one hour minimum.
+At office/home appointments that require a 1-3 day arrival are twice the normal rate per hour, otherwise expect to wait a week for regular arrivals.
 My availability depends on the level of my in-shop repair priority service.
 [Contact me](/#contact) for more information.